arthurgassner/time-teller-website/docs/how_to_build_it.md

   <figcaption>Attempting to SSH into each local addresses, till I find the RPi.</figcaption>
 </figure>

+Once I'm in, the first thing to do is to update its software with `sudo apt update && sudo apt upgrade`.

 ??? tip "Making the shell more pleasant"

     Whenever I install some Debian-based OS, I start by installing [`oh-my-zsh`](https://ohmyz.sh/) -- along with [`fzf`](https://github.com/junegunn/fzf), [`zsh-syntax-highlighting`](https://github.com/zsh-users/zsh-syntax-highlighting) and [`zsh-autocomplete`](https://github.com/marlonrichert/zsh-autocomplete) -- making the entire shell-based interaction much more pleasant.

+Then, since the code we'll write will be running directly on our RPi, it's preferable to write -- and test it -- directly on our headless board.
+Luckily, VSCode -- and most IDEs -- [supports this by default](https://code.visualstudio.com/docs/remote/remote-overview), allowing me to edit on my computer the files on our RPi.

 ## Step 3: Display something on the screen